Get started

 06Can I use this search for regional and global eSIM passes?

 Yes.
-Enable the International / global shortcut or “Global only” preset to focus on multi-country inventory, or type a region name in the search box.
+Tap the International shortcut to focus on multi-country inventory, or type a region name in the search box.
 For hub-style browsing, open the regional catalog linked from this page.